Men and Counselling

 Counselling here is not about:

-It is about creating space to speak honestly and at your pace, without pressure to impress, defend, or explain yourself away.
+It is about creating space to speak honestly, at your pace, without pressure to impress, defend, or explain yourself away.

 You don't have to arrive knowing what you feel or how to say it.
 You don't have to be in crisis.
 You don't even have to be sure counselling is what you want.
 Tentative exploration is welcome.